 French Toast conjures up very specific childhood memories for me.
 For years I'd forgotten that I once liked it, and once I recalled, I was newly obsessed.

-This recipe for Blueberry Cheesecake French Toast Casserole is a combination of those childhood French Toast memories, my love of almond croissants (reflected in my French Apple Cake), and my days working in the bakery making bread pudding with leftover muffins, brioche, scones, or, my favorite, croissants.
+This recipe for Blueberry Cheesecake French Toast Casserole is a combination of those childhood French Toast memories, my love of almond croissants (reflected in my Almond Croissant recipe and my French Apple Cake), and my days working in the bakery making bread pudding with leftover muffins, brioche, scones, or, my favorite, croissants.

 In this recipe, I placed almond scented croissants in a casserole dish, dolloped a tasty cheesecake mixture in the middle, topped it with juicy blueberries, and baked it up with a sweetened custard for a cheesecakey, French Toasty, fruity breakfast or brunch dish you will absolutely devour!

 - Almond simple syrup This really brings in the almond croissant vibe, and makes this dish seem fancier than it already is.
 Made of equal parts water and sugar, with a touch of almond extract, this is a super easy ingredient you can whip up in minutes.